HMCS Fortune: Service

 Initially named Belle Isle, Fortune was laid down on 24 April 1952 by Victoria Machinery Depot at Victoria with the yard number 51 and launched on 14 April 1953.
 The minesweeper was commissioned on 3 November 1954 with the hull identification number 151.

 Fortune joined the Second Canadian Minesweeping Squadron after commissioning.
 In November 1955, the Second Canadian Minesweeping Squadron was among the Canadian units that took part in one of the largest naval exercises since the Second World War off the coast of California.

 After nine years of naval service, including acting as the flagship of the Second Canadian Minesweeping Squadron during the Cuban Missile Crisis, Fortune was decommissioned on 28 February 1964.
-Put up for auction by the Crown Assets Corporation, the ship was then sold into mercantile service.
-She was initially known as Greenpeace Two and used in an unsuccessful attempt to stop nuclear testing in the Aleutians in November 1971.
+Put up for auction in 1965 by the Crown Assets Corporation, the ship was then sold into mercantile service.
+She was initially known as Greenpeace Two and used in an unsuccessful attempt to stop the Cannikin nuclear test in the Aleutians in November 1971.
 The vessel was then refitted as the charter yacht MV Edgewater Fortune and was used for short cruises along the coast of British Columbia.
 She was also occasionally used for fishing, and for school trips to learn about the wildlife on the coast and in the water.
 Subsequently, the ship was turned into a 4000 ft2 floating home in Vancouver.